ArchiveBox/pydantic-pkgr/README.md

 <br/>

 **This is a [Python 3 library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages locally with a variety of package managers.**
-It's designed to help Python apps check for and install local binaries after their original `pip`-install.
+It's designed to help Python apps check for and install local binaries outside of their `pip`-install distribution.

 ```shell
 pip install pydantic-pkgr